 One of the benefits of dermal fillers is how quickly results are apparent, and many patients will see improvement immediately following their treatment.
 Though the amount of time it takes for dermal fillers to settle will vary from filler to filler, the majority of dermal fillers show excellent results within the first week post-treatment.
 In general, your final treatment results will be apparent about two weeks after your procedure.

 What are the side effects of filler injections?

 Uneven or poor cosmetic results: If you are unhappy with your filler procedure, the good thing about hyaluronic acid fillers, such as Juvederm and Restylane, is that they can be easily dissolved with hyaluronidase.
-Hyaluronidase is in injection which dissolves unwanted hyaluronic acid fillers.
-Some facial fillers such as Juvederm Voluma are thicker than other types of filers and may require repeated injections of hyaluronidase to dissolve it.
+Hyaluronidase is an injection which dissolves unwanted hyaluronic acid fillers.
+Some facial fillers, such as Juvederm Voluma, are thicker than other types of fillers and may require repeated injections of hyaluronidase to dissolve it.

 Discoloration is another potential side effect as a result of bruising.
 After the bruising starts to improve, the area can appear discolored for a period of time.
 This is a temporary side effect and Dr. Green recommends using a good cover-up or makeup, along with your skin care products, to conceal the area until it resolves.
 It is important to use sunscreens daily after dermal fillers to help protect against this hyperpigmentation and to avoid increased sun damage and wrinkle formation.

 Tyndall Effect is a bluish discoloration known to happen after some hyaluronic acid fillers injected.
 If the hyaluronic acid filler is injected too superficially, the injection area can appear blue.
 This color change can last several months in the treated area and can be reversed with hyaluronidase to dissolve the dermal filler.